SachinPitale/Azure-AKS/18-Azure-DevOps-with-AKS/18-01-Azure-DevOps-BuildandPush-to-ACR/README.md

 - Create Folder -> App1-Pipelines
 - Go to Pipelines -> Create New Pipeline
 - Where is your Code?: Github
-- Select Repository: azure-devops-github-acr-aks-app1
+- Select Repository: azure-devops-acr-aks-app1
   - Provide Github Password
   - Click on **Approve and Install** for Repositories selected
 - Configure Your Pipeline: Docker (Build and Push Image to Azure Container Registry )
-- Select an Azure Subscription: stacksimplify-paid-subscription
+- Select an Azure Subscription: Free
 - Continue (Login as admin user)
-- Container Registry: aksdevopsacr
+- Container Registry: aksdockerdevops
 - Image Name: app1-nginx
 - Dockerfile: $(Build.SourcesDirectory)/Dockerfile
 - Click on **Validate and Configure**